peterc/rubydoom/README.md

   * `rake profile:game` — alternate stackprof harness invoked via
     Rake.
 Honours `MAP`, `WAD`, `OUT`, `INTERVAL` env vars.

+## How it works

+The code is split into two layers separated by a small input struct:

+  * **Simulation** (`lib/rubydoom/` everything not in the Gosu list below) — pure Ruby.
+Parses the WAD, builds the BSP, runs collision, AI, projectiles, weapons, sector physics.
+Takes a `Rubydoom::Input` each tic, advances the world, exposes state for the renderer.

+  * **Frontend** — `app.rb`, `renderer3d.rb`, `automap.rb`,
+    `framebuffer.rb`, `gosu_image_cache.rb`, `hud.rb`, `sound.rb`,
+    `wipe.rb`.
+Owns the Gosu window, samples input, draws.

+`Renderer3D` writes RGBA bytes into a persistent `Framebuffer` (a plain String) via a column-major rasterizer for walls and a row-major rasterizer for visplanes, with COLORMAP shading by row.
+The last step uploads that buffer to a Gosu image — and that's the only line that needs a GL context.
+Pass `present: false` to skip it.

+For benchmarking, `Rubydoom::HeadlessRunner` constructs `Game` +
+`Renderer3D` directly, replays a demo, calls `draw(present: false)` each tic, and reports throughput.
+No `App`, no `Gosu::Window`, no display required.

+The simulation tic rate is DOOM's native 35 Hz.
+Every speed, timer, and animation duration in the codebase is expressed in tics.

 ## Demo file format